canalplus/rx-player/doc/architecture/abr/buffer_based_estimator.md

 [2] The BOLA estimation is computed each time a segment is appended (thus buffer gap is updated).

-The RxPlayer has a mecanism that allows to replace buffered segments when newly estimated quality is upper.
+The RxPlayer has a mecanism that allows to replace low-quality buffered segments by higher quality ones if the current conditions improve.
 That leads to buffer gap not increasing when a chunk is added.
 That could mislead BOLA, and cause oscillations between chosen qualities.

 [3] In order to avoid this trend, we compute a maintanability score for currently downloaded quality.
 It is an [EWMA](https://en.wikipedia.org/wiki/EWMA) of the ratio between segment duration and segment download time.
 If the score points that a quality is "maintanable", the algorithm shall not decide to decrease quality